 - Child language and language disorders

-You can read more about these on the Clinical Specialty Certification page.
+You can read more about these on the ASHA Clinical Specialty Certification page.

 Step 5.
 Maintain SLP Licensure and Complete Continuing Education Requirements

 After you earn your license, you need to renew it every year.
-You’ll need to complete 10 hours of continuing education each year to be in compliance with license maintenance requirements through the Louisiana Board of Examiners in Speech-Language Pathology and Audiology.
+You’ll have to complete 10 hours of continuing education each year to be in compliance with license maintenance requirements through the Louisiana Board of Examiners in Speech-Language Pathology and Audiology.
+That also happens to fulfill ASHA standards for maintaining your CCC-SLP.

 You can renew your license by logging onto the Board website.